dboddie/shorthand/doc/alternative.rst

 shift is -8 as a `not` instruction, using one more byte than before.
 However, the `cmp` instruction currently uses that encoding.

-The `cmp` instruction is needed because the `sub` instruction, which could otherwise be used for comparisons, modifies the accumulator.
-It is encoded using the `cpy R(dest) R(src) -8` instruction.
+A `cmp` instruction is not needed because the `sub` instruction can be implemented to set the flags, but it modifies the accumulator as a result.

-The `sys` instruction is also missing because there is no space for it.
-However, a check could be added to the `js` instruction for specific addresses, or a special case in the `b*` instructions could be used where offset of zero is interpreted as `sys` call, and the *cond* field interpreted as a call number.
+The `sys` instruction is encoded as a special case in the `b*` instructions where an offset of zero implies that the *cond* field contains a call number.

 Patterns
 --------